versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 Efforts have been made to evaluate and document CDN solutions, with a focus on price estimates:

 - [x] [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/): could be the default solution for single server setups.
-We should publish some Docker Compose examples using NGINX and Let's Encrypt. ([SWAG](https://docs.linuxserver.io/general/swag/), [traefik](https://github.com/traefik/traefik))
 - [x] [Google CDN](https://cloud.google.com/cdn) (~80€/TB): Tested and used by SWR.
 - [x] Akamai CDN: Tested and used by NDR.
 - [x] [Bunny CDN](https://bunny.net/cdn/) (~5€/TB): Tested for [tiles.versatiles.org](https://tiles.versatiles.org).
 Unfortunately, BunnyCDN is currently unable to fetch or return compressed vector tiles.
 The "content-encoding" and "vary: accept-encoding" headers are being ignored.
 The CDN engineering team has been notified, but there is no ETA.